-Ever wanted to run away to a beautiful place and live a beautiful life pursuing the thing you love?
+Have you wanted to run away to a beautiful place and live a beautiful life pursuing the thing you love?
 Yeah so did Nellie Bennett – except she actually did it!
 Nellie Bennett wrote Only in Spain in her early 20’s and honestly – goals!

 Size: 14 x 2.5 x 21 cm

 Hours to read: 3 (4-5 leisurely)

 Only In Spain is a memoir of one Nellie Bennett.
 Bored with her life in retail (I think at least some of us can relate) she takes a class in Flamenco in Sydney.
 She falls in love with it.
 Her goals move beyond mastering the dance and she realises that she desires to go to Spain.
 The book follows her prepping, planning (…we will get to that later), and moving to Spain.
 It is a borderline diary style tell all of how an Aussie shop girl becomes obsessed with Spanish dance and pursues that.
 She is also very funny – I would love to meet this woman and have coffee – or tapas – with her!